asanmateu/cdcleaner-tool/README.md

 2. **Bad data must be spot intuitively (unfortunately).**

-3. Check intention of bad data (i.e. multiple rows for a same retailer without customer code nor address type when brand only wanted multiple buyers).
+3. Check intention of bad data (i.e. multiple rows for a same retailer without unique identifier: customer code, store names nor address type, when brand only wanted multiple buyers to be added - this may result as an address code error).

 4. Validate additional buyers.
 Analyst must concatenate them and drop them there.
 Additional emails will just be added to existing ones.